Reconnection of infinitely thin antiparallel vortices and coherent structures: Introduction

 Even though the Crow model predicts instability it is hard to use it for the numerical simulation or any further analysis.
 A series of simpler models was proposed in several papers by Klein, Majda, and Damodaran \cite{klein1991a},\cite{klein1995}.
-Since there is only long wave deformation we can suppose that the vortices are nearly parallel to $\mathbf{e}_3$:
+Since there is only long wave deformation we can choose an orthonormal basis $\mathbf{e}_1$, $\mathbf{e}_2$, $\mathbf{e}_3$ and suppose that the vortices are nearly parallel to $\mathbf{e}_3$: